|Height:||20 – 27 inches|

 Male vs Female

-You can usually count on female American Bulldog German Shepherd Mix dogs being smaller and more nurturing.
-Male American Bulldog & German Shepherd Mixes are often larger and more likely to participate in sexually aggressive behaviors such as humping.
+You can usually count on female American Bulldog German Shepherd mix dogs being smaller and more nurturing.
+Male American Bulldog and German Shepherd mixes are often larger and more likely to participate in sexually aggressive behaviors, such as humping.

 So, is the American Bulldog German Shepherd mix right for you?
 If you are an inexperienced dog owner who is not attracted to the idea of training with your canine or live in an apartment, maybe not.

 But, if you have the space and attention to lavish on this big-hearted — and just plain big — dog, you will find the American Bulldog & German Shepherd mix is an exceptionally bright and devoted companion.

 - American Bullhuahua (American Bulldog & Chihuahua Mix): Info, Pictures